The Challenge: Vendettas

-The Challenge: Vendettas is the thirty-first season of MTV reality competition series, The Challenge.
-The official trailer was shown during the special mini-series Champs vs. Stars.
+The Challenge: Vendettas is the 31st season of MTV reality competition series, The Challenge.
 For the first time, this season featured alumni from the US version of Big Brother, and the UK TV shows Ex on the Beach and Geordie Shore, competing with alumni from The Real World, Road Rules, The Challenge, and Are You the One?.
 For the first time ever, there was only one winner.